KaterynaD/Insurance-Data-Pipelines/Pentaho Data Integration/Readme.md

 **_Recognizing the limits of further improvement within Pentaho Data Integration, I developed a new ELT process using Redshift/Matillion.
 Data movement from Aurora to Redshift is facilitated by Fivetran._**

 # ETL Steps
+Notification emails are sent thru out the flow and in a case of a failure.

 - Set Variables
 - Test Database Connections
 - Set Load Date
+- Clear Staging (first load or development)
+- Clear DW tables (first load or development)
+- Load Defaults (first load or development)
 - Evaluate Start/No Start Automatic Load
 - Set Incremental Load date range
 - Load Staging from AWS Aurora